birds

 Description

-The adult White-throated Fantail is about 19 cm long.
+The adult White-throated Fantails is about 19 cm long.
 It has a dark fan-shaped tail, edged in white, and white supercilium and throat.
+According to Bug Guide, this species is well documented.

 • the Himalayan R. a. canescans is mainly slate grey above and below, with a black eye mask, whereas